×

 To determine the exact cause of death, the coroner might order a post-mortem, especially if the death was sudden and without explanation.
 In some situations, an inquest may be required to publicly determine how the person died.
 An inquest is usually held when a postmortem cannot identify a cause of death.
 It is a formal investigation conducted by a coroner to determine the identity of the person who has died, as well as where, when and how they died.

 An inquest is often conducted with the support of a pathologist, who carries out a postmortem examination.
 Coroner investigations, post-mortems, and inquests may delay funeral arrangements.
 In September 2024, changes to the death-registration process in England and Wales have made it less likely that delays will occur through a coroner referral, but, should the coroner end up involved, it can delay the official registration process.
-In some cases, whilst they investigate, the coroner can issue an ‘Interim Death Certificate’ which will allow the funeral to go ahead as normal, and will work for all practical matters that a full Death Certificate would.
+In some cases, whilst they investigate, the coroner can issue an ‘Interim Death Certificate’ which will allow the funeral to go ahead as normal, and will work for most practical matters that a full Death Certificate would, although please be aware that life insurance claims and pension matters can usually only be dealt with using the full Death Certificate.

 Emotional and practical considerations